ckrewone/Tetris3D/README.md

 # Tetris3D

-## This is simple game based on Three.js framework.
+ This is a simple game based on the Three.js.